oneapi-src/oneDAL/docs/source/dev_guide/algorithms/decision_forest/decision-forest-regression.rst

 Training
 ********

-For the description of the input and output, refer to `Regression Usage Model <https://software.intel.com/en-us/daal-programming-guide-usage-model-training-and-prediction>`_.
+For the description of the input and output, refer to :ref:`regression_usage_model`.

 In addition to the decision forest parameters described in :ref:`df_batch`, the training algorithm for decision forest regression has the following parameters: